Kauto/animationvideo/README.md

   // - engine is the engine object this scene is running in
   // - output is a object with canvas information
   //   output = {
-  //     canvas: null,  // the canvas object
+  //     canvas: [],    // the canvas objects
-  //     context: null, // the context2d of the canvas
+  //     context: [],   // the context2d of the canvases
   //     width: 0,      // the width of the canvas
   //     height: 0,     // the height of the canvas
   //     ratio: 1       // the ratio between width and height